socia-app/SociaCore/backend/README.md

 docker compose logs backend
 ```

-If your Docker is not running in `localhost` (the URLs above wouldn't work) you would need to use the IP or domain where your Docker is running.
+If your Docker is not running in `localhost` (the URLs above wouldn't work), you would need to use the IP or domain where your Docker is running.

 ## Backend local development, additional details